fluxninja/aperture/docs/content/concepts/flow-control/selector/flow-label.md

 ### Flow classifiers

-When the labels you need are not already present in baggage, nor as request labels, you can create a [classifier](classifier.md) to inject new labels into the system.
+When the labels you need are not already present in baggage, nor as request labels, you can create a [classifier][classifier] to inject new labels into the system.
 Since the classifier also injects the label into baggage by default, this means you can set or extract the label in a different place than where it is consumed (assuming you have baggage propagation configured throughout your system).